dbt-labs/docs.getdbt.com/website/docs/guides/building-packages.md

 ¹Currently, our package registry only supports packages that are hosted in GitHub.

-## 3. Develop your package
+## Develop your package
 We recommend that first-time package authors first develop macros and models for use in their own dbt project.
 Once your new package is created, you can get to work on moving them across, implementing some additional package-specific design patterns along the way.

 When working on your package, we often find it useful to install a local copy of the package in another dbt project — this workflow is described [here](https://discourse.getdbt.com/t/contributing-to-an-external-dbt-package/657).

-### Follow our best practices
+### Follow best practices
 _Modeling packages only_

-Use our [dbt coding conventions](https://github.com/dbt-labs/corp/blob/main/dbt_style_guide.md), our article on [how we structure our dbt projects](https://docs.getdbt.com/guides/best-practices/how-we-structure/1-guide-overview), and our [best practices](best-practices) for all of our advice on how to build your dbt project.
+Use our [dbt coding conventions](https://github.com/dbt-labs/corp/blob/main/dbt_style_guide.md), our article on [how we structure our dbt projects](https://docs.getdbt.com/best-practices/how-we-structure/1-guide-overview), and our [best practices](best-practices) for all of our advice on how to build your dbt project.

 This is where it comes in especially handy to have worked on your own dbt project previously.